tmcintos/macos-automount-notes/README.md

 With SIP enabled, modern macOS security policy ensures that:

 1. **`automountd` cannot mount directly on `/Network`**.
 This rules out the possibility of describing `/Network` using an indirect automount map, or similar.
-So instead we'll use a direct map separately describing each path under `/Network`.
+So instead we'll use a direct map separately describing each mount point under `/Network`.
 2. **`automountd` cannot mount directly on `/Network/Library`**.
 To work around this, we'll have the automounter mount on `/Network/.Library` instead, then provide a symbolic link from `/Network/Library` to `/Network/.Library`.

-To set this up:
+To create the `/Network/.Library` mount point and `/Network/Library` link(s):

 1. Reboot into Recovery Mode
 2. `cd /Volumes/Data`
 3. `mkdir -p Network/.Library`
 4. `ln -s .Library Network/Library`

-Create `private/etc/synthetic.conf` containing the line:
+Create `private/etc/synthetic.conf`, containing the line:

 	Network		System/Volumes/Data/Network